n., plural: non-living things

 Table of Contents

-A non-living thing in biology means any form without life, such as an inanimate body or object.
-Compared with the entity that has life, a non-living thing lacks the features that characterize a living thing.
+A non-living thing in biology means any form without a life, such as an inanimate body or object.
+Compared with the entity that has a life, a non-living thing lacks the features that characterize a living thing.
 For instance, a non-living thing lacks the fundamental unit of life, a living cell that grows, metabolizes, responds to external stimuli, reproduces, and adapts.
-Instead of cells, a non-living thing is made up of elements or compounds that form from chemical reactions.
-Examples of non-living things are rocks, water, and air.

 The word non-living is a combination of the Middle English non-, meaning “not”, “lack of”, or “failure to” and living from the Old English lifende, meaning “living” or “having life”.
 The term thing came from the Old English þing, meaning “entity”, “being”, “body”, or “matter”.
 Variant: nonliving thing.
 Synonym: inanimate (thing).